Patent Searches and How to Find Similar Inventions.

-This episode is going to be about how to do a patent search to determine whether or not there are similar inventions that will prevent you from getting your own patent.
-Now I have to give a huge disclaimer first.
+This episode is going to be about how to conduct a patent search to determine whether or not there are similar inventions that will prevent you from getting your own patent.
+I have to give a huge disclaimer first.
 There is an entire industry related to patent searching.
 There are people whose entire career is patent searching.
-Even a lot of patent attorney don’t do do complicated patent searches on their own, but hire specialized patent search firms.
-Most of the episodes in this podcast series are just going to be between 5 and 10 minutes long, and I can’t really do justice to any topic, and especially patent searching in this amount of time, and this episode is even going to be longer than most of the other episodes.
+Even a lot of patent attorneys don’t do complicated patent searches on their own, but hire specialized patent search firms.

 In the last episode I talked a little bit about prior art, which is a term used in patent law for anything publicly known before you made your invention.
 A patent search is just one part of a prior art search because patents are just one kind of prior art.
 Prior art can also be catalogs or websites, or anything that was known at the time of the invention, not just patents and patent applications.

 There are three websites that I like that offer free patent searching.
 One is the United States Patent and Trademark Office.
 The website is www.uspto.gov.
 Another is Google patent search at patents.google.com and the last one that I use a lot is called at freepatentsonline.com.
-None of these are perfect, and I find the United States patent and Trademark Office website not to be that user friendly, and it only searches patents and patent application from the United States, so for free databases that can search worldwide patents, I use Google patent search and freepatentsonline.com pretty regularly.
+None of these are perfect, and I find the United States patent and Trademark Office website not to be that user friendly, and it only searches patents and patent application from the United States.
+So for free databases that can search worldwide patents, I use Google patent search and freepatentsonline.com pretty regularly.
+(Patentscope through WIPO is also very useful for worldwide patents).

-If you combine the Google patent search and freepatentsonline patent search you’re going to get patent results in China, Europe, the U.S., the international patent offices, Germany and a few other countries in your patent search.
+If you combine the Google patent search and freepatentsonline.com patent search, you’re going to get patent results in China, Europe, the U.S., Germany and a few other countries in your patent search.
 Most people who have filed a patent application somewhere will probably apply in one of these countries so you cover most of your bases if you use them.
 Now it’s always possible that someone filed their patent application only in Egypt and nowhere else, and you won’t pull that up, so a patent search is never going to be 100% perfect at finding everything that might be relevant, but it might be good enough so you can make an education decision on whether to go forward with your patent application.

 There are lots of ways to do patents search, but I’m just going to start with a really simple and basic way, which is just typing in a couple words about the invention into the Google patent search bar.